UPDATE: ATF Appeal Of Forced Reset Trigger Case Heard In Federal Appeals Court | Didn't Go Well!

 Frequently Asked Questions

-What is the current status of the Forced Reset Trigger (FRT) legal case?
+What is the current legal status of Forced Reset Triggers (FRTs) in the US?

 Related News